cartesi/docs/cartesi-rollups/api/graphql/basics.md

 In GraphQL, submitting a query involves defining parameters for filtering the entries to retrieve, and also specifying the data fields of interest, which can span any objects linked to the entry being retrieved.

-As an example, to retrieve a specific [notice](./objects/notice.mdx) given its index, one could specify the following query:
+As an example, to retrieve a specific [input](./objects/input.mdx) given its index, one could specify the following query:

 ```
 {
-  noticeI(
+  input(
     index: 0
   ) {
     id